Applied Science - Justice Studies, Bachelor of Applied Science

 Criminal Justice Practice (15 units)

-Select two from Criminal Justice Theory courses (6 units)
+- Select two from the Criminal Justice Practice Courses (6 units)